-6.3 Sharing and compatibility between Earth stations on aircraft and vessels and current and planned aeronautical radionavigation systems in allocations adjacent to the frequency band 12.75-13.25 GHz
+6.3 Sharing and compatibility between earth stations on aircraft and vessels and current and planned aeronautical radionavigation systems in the frequency band 13.25-13.40 GHz

+From Document 4A/323

+[Editor’s note: The July WP 4A meeting sent the study from WP 4A/323 to WP 5B for their review and input]

-Working Party 5B sent WP 4A a reply liaison statement, Document 4A/37, informing WP 4A about Recommendation ITU-R M.2008-1 “Characteristics and protection criteria for radars operating in the aeronautical radionavigation service in the frequency band 13.25-13.40 GHz” which contains the technical parameters of radionavigation radars operating in the frequency band 13.25-13.4 GHz.
-The different types of radars are reflected in Table 1 of Recommendation ITU-R M.2008-1.
+Working Party 5B sent WP 4A a reply liaison statement, Document 4A/37, informing WP 4A about Recommendation ITU-R M.2008-1 “Characteristics and protection criteria for radars operating in the aeronautical radionavigation service in the frequency band 13.25-13.40 GHz” which contains the technical parameters of aeronautical radionavigation service (ARNS) radars operating in the frequency band 13.25-13.4 GHz on a worldwide primary basis.
+The different types of radars are reflected in Table 1 of Recommendation ITU-R M.2008-1 and shown in Table 6.2-1 below, which presents the technical parameters of representative ARNS radars operating in this frequency band.
+These technical parameters were used in analysing the compatibility between radars operating in the ARNS and earth stations on aircraft in the adjacent band.
 All systems are operated worldwide aboard aircraft.
 The radars are used for aircraft on-board navigation systems for accurate navigation in all weather conditions with the antenna placement at the bottom of aircraft fuselage.

 WP 5B also informed WP 4A that Recommendation ITU-R M.1461-2 “Procedures for determining the potential for interference between radars operating in the radiodetermination service and systems in other services” can be used in relevant cases.